 THIS DATE IN HISTORY: Feb.
 24

-Gretzky scores again at 18:16 and 19:43 to complete a hat trick and lift the Oilers to a 6-3 victory.
+Gretzky scores again at 18:16 and 19:43 to complete a hat trick and finish off Edmonton's 6-3 victory.

 Esposito is on hand to see his record broken.

 "The only thing I felt nervous about," Gretzky says, "was that Phil had to be here, and I wanted him to get back to the things he had to do.
 That created all the pressure."

 Video: Wayne Gretzky all-time leader in goals, points

 1938: Lester Patrick becomes the first NHL coach to have 250 wins when the New York Rangers defeat the Chicago Blackhawks 6-3 at Madison Square Garden.
 The Rangers become the fifth team in NHL history with 250 victories.

 1968: Rod Gilbert of the Rangers sets an NHL record with 16 shots and scores on four of them in a 6-1 victory against the Montreal Canadiens at the Forum.
 It's the fourth NHL hat trick for Gilbert, a Montreal native.
 His record for shots on goal is broken on March 21, 1991, when Boston Bruins defenseman Ray Bourque has 19.

 1978: Barry Beck of the Colorado Rockies scores his 18th goal, setting an NHL record for rookie defensemen.
 He surpasses the mark of 17 set by Denis Potvin of the New York Islanders in 1973-74.
 The goal comes in a 3-2 victory against the Minnesota North Stars at McNichols Arena.